Planning Workshop on Impact-Based Forecasting (IBF) and Climate Services

 Review and summary from day 1. | 09:00-09:30 | Ms. Helen Caughey, UKMO | - Summary of Day 1 discussions |

-Understanding key, hazards, challenges and capabilities | 09:30-10:45 | Ms. Helen Caughey, UKMO | - Interactive session on key hazards, and capabilities (sector or country led) |
+Understanding Key Hazards, Challenges and Capabilities | 09:30-10:45 | Ms. Helen Caughey, UKMO | - Interactive session on key hazards, and capabilities (sector or country led) |

 Coffee Break | 10:45-11:00 | ||

-Interaction with other SAHF working groups | 11:00-11:45 | Mr. Quamrul Hassan, Meteorologist, BMD/ CoChair NWP WG | - Presentation on NWP priorities and plans - Group discussion |
+NWP WG Priorities and Plans | 11:00-11:45 | Mr. Quamrul Hassan, Meteorologist, BMD / Co-Chair NWP WG | - Presentation on NWP priorities and plans - Group discussion |

-Interaction with other SAHF working groups | 11:45-12:30 | Ms. Monju Subba, Senior Hydromet Officer, NCHM/Co-Chair CE WG | - Presentation on capacity enhancement WG priorities and plans - Group discussion |
+Capacity Enhancement WG Priorities and Plans | 11:45-12:30 | Ms. Monju Subba, Senior Hydromet Officer, NCHM / Co-Chair CE WG | - Presentation on capacity enhancement WG priorities and plans - Group discussion |

 Lunch | 12:30-13:30 | ||